City of Greeley

 Cherry Hills Village, Colorado Code Consulting

 Hope is considered a youngster in the field since she has been involved with the codes since 2008.
 Hope holds multiple ICC certifications which she has used while working as a permit tech, an inspector, building plans analyst, and instructor.
 Currently she works for Colorado Code Consulting at Cherry Hills Village as a plans analyst and an energy/green code consultant.
 Currently she sits on the Education committee, Co-chairs the Code change committee, and Chairs the Building Futures and Storage/Historical committees.
 Hope is an active participant in the development of the ICC family of codes, and will testify at the hearings to items she feels will make the code better.
 She has taken the lead in a national collaboration group for the development of the IgCC.
 Hope serves on ICC’s Sustainability Membership Council Governing Committee, the National Green Building Standard (NGBS) Consensus Committee, Co-Chairs the Water Efficiency Working Task Group, and Chairs the Mixed-use Task Group.
 She looks forward to her future involvement with the Chapter.

 Town of Parker

-Cornelia has been a plans examiner with the Town of Parker for over 10 years.
+Cornelia has been a plans examiner with the Town of Parker for over 13 years.
 She holds several ICC certifications as a plans examiner and has an engineering background.
 An active member of the Code Change committee and Chair of the Standardization committee, she represented the Colorado Chapter of the ICC at the code Hearings in Memphis Tennessee and Long Beach California and spoke for proposed code changes to the 2015 International Codes.
+At national level she is a member on the ICC Structural code change committee for the IBC 2019.
+Cornelia currently serves as a Director for Colorado Chapter of the ICC.

 City of Paonia